-Beware — the financial media is not your friend [plus 2 ways it negatively impacts your returns]
+The financial media isn't your friend [plus 2 ways it impacts returns]

 Whether it’s the print media...